Distributed Differentiable Dynamic Game for Multi-robot Coordination: Experiments

-\textbf{Scenario c)}: As shown in Fig.~\ref{Fig_Scenario3}, six heterogeneous turtlebot3 robots, including three burgers and three waffles, maintain a desired (circle-like) formation while navigating through complex environments with obstacles.
-Robots need to balance between collision avoidance and formation maintenance.
-We first solve the inverse problem to tune robots' local objective functions.
+\textbf{Scenario d)}: As shown in Fig.~\ref{Fig_Scenario3}, six heterogeneous turtlebot3 robots, including three burgers and three waffles, maintain a desired (circle-like) formation while navigating through complex environments with obstacles.
+Robots learn to balance between local objective functions including collision avoidance and formation maintenance.
 The reconstructed trajectories in Fig.~\ref{Fig_s3_learn} show the robot's capability to leverage the shape of the obstacle to minimize the formation degradation.
-When solving the forward problem in \ref{Fig_s3_valid}, we introduce a new environment and increase the number of robots.
-We observe that robots generate smooth trajectories and formation transitions.
-Furthermore, we observe two robots changed their orders (T=0: different types of robots are separated v.s.
-T=70: two blue and two red robots become adjacent) to reduce the formation degradation.
+We test the generalization of the learned game in \ref{Fig_s3_valid} in a new environment with \textbf{eight} robots.
+The robots generate smooth trajectories and formation transitions.
+Furthermore, we observe two robots change their orders (T=0: different types of robots are separated v.s.
+T=70: two blue/red robots become adjacent) to reduce the formation degradation.

-\textbf{Comparison with Existing methods:} We demonstrate the convergence result of using Algorithm \ref{Algorithm_GAME_shooting} for solving the forward problem: distributed Nash seeking.
-The result is compared with an existing distributed saddle point dynamics method \cite{CA-GB-CJ:17}, where each robot employs a local saddle point dynamics to solve the constrained optimization \ref{eq_OCP}.
-We use scenario (\textbf{c}) as a representative example, and the y-axis of Fig.~\ref{Fig_results_c}a quantifies the least squares mismatch between the obtained trajectory and the true Nash equilibrium.
-It can be observed that the proposed shooting-based algorithm converges exponentially to the exact Nash equilibrium, which validates the effectiveness of the algorithm.
-The saddle point dynamics suffer a slower convergence rate due to the need for diminishing step size to ensure stability.

-We also verify the use of update \eqref{eq_grad} and Algorithm \ref{Algorithm_DPMPsolver} to solve the inverse problem: learning parameters for robots' objective functions and dynamics.
-A centralized inverse KKT method \cite{EP-VNA-TM:17} is employed as comparison.
-The result for scenario (\textbf{c}) is shown in Fig.~\ref{Fig_results_c}b, where the y-axis represents the learning loss $\mathcal{L}_i$ for each robot, or the total learning loss for the whole system.
-Complete results for all scenarios are given in Table.~\ref{Exp_results}.
-It can be observed that in all scenarios, the total learning loss converges to zero, and the parameter value will converge to the value of demonstrations'.
-This validates the effectiveness of Algorithm \ref{Algorithm_DPMPsolver}.
-The proposed approach has a comparable, and in most cases better, convergence speed than the inverse KKT.
-Besides, the proposed approach is fully distributed, whereas the inverse KKT is centralized.
+\textbf{Comparison of Learning loss:} We compare the convergence of the proposed method with the centralized IKKT method~\cite{EP-VNA-TM:17}.
+The GT-IRL~\cite{CK-XL:22} is not included since it is also based on the diff-KKT condition, leading to a similar convergence property as D3G in terms of learning loss.
+The results of all scenarios are shown in Fig.~\ref{Fig_results_c}, where the y-axis represents the learning loss $\mathcal{L}_i$ for each robot, or the total learning loss for the whole system.
+In all scenarios, the total learning loss converges, and the parameter values will converge to those of the demonstrations.
+Apart from the advantage in computation scalability demonstrated previously in Fig. \ref{Fig_time}, the proposed D3G, which is fully distributed, demonstrates a comparable, and in some cases, better convergence speed than the centralized IKKT.